guifengwei/RNAmpp/README.md

   This step usually takes less than 100 seconds, tested in GENCODE and UCSC annoated gtf files.

  2. Calculate the relative distribution and generate plots.
-    This step requires two files as input, (1) query_bed must be a standard 6-column bed-format file (2) genebed file which is the output from Step1, either the randomTranscript or MaxORF_LongestNcRNA, also can be userd-defined Transcript.
+    This step requires two files as input, (1) query_bed must be a standard 6-column bed-format file (2) genebed file which is the output from Step1, either the randomTranscript or MaxORF_LongestNcRNA, also can be user-defined Transcript.
     ```
     sh RNAmpp_stat.sh query.bed MaxORF_LongestNcRNA.genebed
     ```